wpilibsuite/frc-docs/source/docs/software/kinematics-and-odometry/swerve-drive-kinematics.rst

 Swerve Drive Kinematics
 =======================
-The ``SwerveDriveKinematics`` class is a useful tool that converts between a ``ChassisSpeeds`` object and several ``SwerveModuleState`` objects, which velocities and angles for each swerve module of a swerve drive robot.
+The ``SwerveDriveKinematics`` class is a useful tool that converts between a ``ChassisSpeeds`` object and several ``SwerveModuleState`` objects, which contains velocities and angles for each swerve module of a swerve drive robot.

 The swerve module state class
 -----------------------------